The Big Book of Worm Bin Pests & Problems

 If you can catch an infestation of BSFL early, then the best bet is to remove the larvae manually and inspect the bin daily until you’re sure you’ve gotten them all.

-This is tedious, but it’s about the only way.
+This is tedious, but it’s about the only way, aside from starting the bin anew.

 Any material that is infested with black soldiers flies and larvae can be placed outside, particularly on a compost pile, to break down while being exposed to sunlight and air.